markcNewell/RugbyEventDetection/readme.md

 * `python training.py --config config/training.yaml`
 * `python main.py --config config/config-seg.yaml`

 As the processing takes a number of minutes for a short video an example has been provided () the results.json and video file should be downloaded.
-A script has been provided to combine the two. `postprocessor.py` should be run with the flags `--json` and `--video` pointing to the respecive file locations.
+A script has been provided to combine the two. `postprocessor.py` should be run with the flags `--json`, `--config` and `--video` pointing to the respecive file locations.